The Delby & the Senate

-As has always been the case, in 1980s Newcastle, crap mainstream venues did really well & dominated the night life.
+As has always been the case, in 80s Newcastle too, crap mainstream venues did really well & dominated the night life.
 We wouldn’t have got in them even of we had wanted to, so we went places like the Delby on a Saturday instead, where we got exposed to artists like Bowie, Iggy Pop & electronic music.

 The Delby was above the old Dolce Vita Club, that was just along from where the Gate Complex is now.
 Later in time, the building it was in was re jigged as a Club space & called both Walkers & Planet Earth.

-Here’s a cheery little snap of some of the Senate gang, taken somewhere or other, from 1983, that nails the types of looks people rocked back then…
+Here’s a cheery little snap of some of the Senate gang, taken somewhere or other, from around 1981/3, that nails the types of looks we all rocked back then…

 Yup, the early 80s were OK times, actually strike that…